IDSIA/lmtool-fwp/README.md

 The code for Transformer-XL and standard Transformer models, as well as basic functionality needed for language modeling (including adaptive input and output embeddings) and data preparation (WikiText-103, enwik8, ...) is from the corresponding repository.
 * For Performers, helper functions from [lucidrains/performer-pytorch](https://github.com/lucidrains/performer-pytorch) are used.
-* For cuda implementations of fast weight memory systems:
+* For cuda implementations of our fast weight programmers with the delta rule:
     * Code from [idiap/fast-transformers](https://github.com/idiap/fast-transformers/tree/master/fast_transformers/causal_product) is used with minor changes for the sum update rule.
     * We modified it to implement our update rule.
 See comments in code for exact locations and modifications.